 Provisions are not recognised for future operating surplus.

-If an entity has a contract that is onerous, the present obligation (net of recoveries) under the contract is recognised and
+If an entity has a contract that is onerous, the present obligation (net of recoveries) under the contract is recognised and measured as a provision.

 A constructive obligation to restructure arises only when an entity: